How To Use A Pen Name When You Self-Publish Your Book

 You might also want to check your social media accounts to see if you can change your user name.

-Your pen name author image
+Your author image

 One last consideration is what you will use for your author profile photo for Amazon Author Central and social media.